Bihar: Ancient period

 Chirand, on the northern bank of the Ganga River, in Saran district, has an archaeological record from the Neolithic age (c.
 2500–1345 BCE).
 Regions of Bihar – such as Magadha, Mithila, and Anga – are mentioned in religious texts and epics of ancient India.

 Mithila gained prominence after the establishment of the Videha Kingdom.
 During the late Vedic period (c.
 1100–500 BCE), Videha became one of the major political and cultural centers of South Asia, along with Kuru and Pañcāla.
 The kings of the Videha Kingdom were called Janakas.
-Sita, a daughter of one of the Janaks of Mithila is mentioned as the consort of Lord Rama, in the Hindu epic Ramayana, written by Valmiki.
+Sita, a daughter of one of the Janakas of Mithila is mentioned as the consort of Rama, in the Hindu epic Ramayana, written by Valmiki.
 The Videha Kingdom later became incorporated into the Vajjika League which had its capital in the city of Vaishali, which is also in Mithila.
 Vajji had a republican form of government where the head of state was elected from the rajas.
 Based on the information found in texts pertaining to Jainism and Buddhism, Vajji was established as a republic by the sixth century BCE, before the birth of Gautama Buddha in 563 BCE, making it the first known republic in India.

 The Haryanka dynasty, founded in 684 BCE, ruled Magadha from the city of Rajgriha (modern Rajgir).
 The two well-known kings from this dynasty were Bimbisara and his son Ajatashatru, who imprisoned his father to ascend the throne.
 Ajatashatru founded the city of Pataliputra which later became the capital of Magadha.
 He declared war and conquered the Vajjika League.
 The Haryanka dynasty was followed by the Shishunaga dynasty.
 Later, the Nanda dynasty ruled a vast tract stretching from Punjab to Odisha.